Mrian07/Proyeksi/docs/release-notes/12-0-0/README.md

 ## Drop official support for PostgreSQL < 13

-OpenProject 12.0 will deprecate PostgreSQL versions < 13.
+ProyeksiApp 12.0 will deprecate PostgreSQL versions < 13.
 This will result in a warning about the necessary migration to inform users trying to upgrade with an older version.
 The warning will be shown on startup and on the Administration > Info page.
 It will not result in a hard error for now.